hazeycode/brucelib/modules/platform/README.md

         /// Called before the program terminates, after the `frame_fn` returns false .deinit_fn = deinit,

+        /// Called at the before each frame .frame_prepare_fn = frame_prepare,

         /// Called every time the platform module wants a new frame to display to meet the target
         /// framerate.
 The target framerate is determined by the platform layer using the display
         /// refresh rate, frame metrics and the optional user set arg of `platform.run`:
         /// `.requested_framerate`. `FrameInput` is passed as an argument, containing events and
         /// other data used to produce the next frame.
         .frame_fn = frame,

+        /// Called after the frame has been presented .frame_end_fn = frame_end,

         /// Optional audio playback config
         .audio_playback = .{